fmerg/pymerkle/README.md

 ## Warning!

-The version currently available under *PyPI* is **incompatible** with the present docs and examples, as well as the complete documentation at *ReadTheDocs*.
+The version currently available under *PyPI* is **incompatible** with the present docs and examples, as well as the complete documentation found at *ReadTheDocs*.

 ## Quick example